Blood cemetery - odd, misty photograph

 The cemetery was grassy, with no dusty areas to create a hazy image.
 It was a warm day (60 degrees F), so there was no mist from the photographer’s breath, and no ground fog.

-We consider this a slightly baffling anomaly.
-It’s not enough evidence to call the cemetery ‘haunted’, but it’s the kind of picture that makes us return for further research.
+This is a slightly baffling anomaly.
+It’s not enough evidence to call Blood Cemetery ‘haunted’, but it’s intriguing.
+That makes me want to return for further research.